k3nX/k3nX/README.md

 ### Hi there, I'm K3nX alias 0xK3nX 👋

-## I'm Linux Enthusiast , CTF Player wanna be a Professional Pentester or Red Team Enginner
+## I'm Linux and Security Enthusiast , CTF Player wanna be a Professional Pentester or Red Team Enginner
 - 🌱 I’m currently learning pentesting and red team
 - 🥅 2020 Goals: Contribute more to Open Source Projects, LPIC 1 and eJPT Certification
 - ⚡ Fun fact: I love to smoking cigarette ,listen music and play guitar